openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response Parameters {#response-parameters}

-When VP Token is returned, the respective response MUST include the following parameters:
+When a VP Token is returned, the respective response MUST include the following parameters:

 `vp_token`:
 : REQUIRED.
 JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentations.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Annex E of [@!OpenID.VCI].
 When a single Verifiable Presentation is returned, the array syntax MUST NOT be used.
 If Appendix E of [@!OpenID.VCI] defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding Credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a Credential format is already represented as a JSON object or a JSON string.